willddy/willddy.github.com/_posts/2014-12-23-Hive-Get-MAX-MIN-Value-Rows.md

 ```

 ####Solution 3
-Actually, there are other better ways of doing it as follows through max/min struct function from **[Hive-1128](https://issues.apache.org/jira/browse/HIVE-1128)**, although it is not documented anywhere in the Hive Wiki.
+Actually, there is a better way of doing it as follows through ***MAX/MIN STRUCT*** function added by **[Hive-1128](https://issues.apache.org/jira/browse/HIVE-1128)** since Hive 0.6.0, although it is not documented anywhere in the Hive Wiki.

 ```
 > SELECT sex_age.sex,